 - Mexican crema is sold at Latino markets and many supermarkets.
 Crema resembles a thin sour cream, which is a decent substitute.

-- Serrano chileโs fresh distinctive taste adds an flavor layer to the filling.
+- Serrano chile’s fresh distinctive taste adds an flavor layer to the filling.
 Serranos are about the size of a pinky finger and carry much more heat than poblano chiles.

 - Adapted from Barbara Pool Fenzel’s pinto bean chiles rellenos, from her beautiful cookbook, Seasonal Southwest Cooking.
+(Affiliate link.)

-Thanks for being here.
-To get my latest recipe posts and exclusive monthly newsletters, subscribe here.
+To get my latest recipe posts and newsletters, subscribe here.
 (I hate Spam too and will never share your email with anyone.)

 - Follow me on Instagram!
-Itโs my favorite!

 - Peruse my Pinterest boards for more vegetarian recipe ideas.